blacknodes/Node-Services/Projects/swisstronik/Swisstronik-Node-Monitoring/README.md

 ## Add new Contact point, paste your bot api token and telegram id there
 ![image](https://github.com/blacknodes/Node-Services/assets/85839823/a8d66cdd-c497-4ffd-814e-f030faff848b)

-# Now youll receive an alert in your telegram bot whenever your node will stop or get out of the active 64 set!
+# Now you'll receive an alert in your telegram bot whenever your node will be inactive!